-Instead of the hot water bath canner or pressure cooker, take the simple approach by freezing roasted tomatoes.
-This recipe comes from Jeff Nistler, owner of Nistler Farms.
+Instead of the hot water bath canner, take the simpler approach by freezing roasted tomatoes.
+This recipe comes from our vendor Jeff Nistler, owner of Nistler Farms.
 Jeff jokes that “in his spare time” he likes to roast tomatoes from the farm to bring out more of their flavor.
-He freezes them in a big chest freezer to use for cooking all year and for baking roasted tomato bread, which is available seasonally at the market along with rhubarb and squash bread.
+He freezes them in a big chest freezer to use for cooking all year and for baking roasted tomato bread, which is available seasonally at the market along with his rhubarb and squash bread.

 Nistler Farms' Frozen Roasted Tomatoes